vsocolov/labyrinth-webservice/README.md

    "OOOOO"
 ]}
 ```
-8. If there is no existescape paths then it should return followin payload:
+8. If there is no exist escape paths then it should return followin payload:
 ```javascript
 {"errorMessage": "No escape paths exist!"}
 ```